-Customer contracts and non-competition agreements acquired on an acquisition of business are recorded at the fair value of respective assets on the date of acquisition.
-Customer contracts and non-competition agreements are amortised based on their useful life.
+Customer contracts acquired on an acquisition of business are recorded at the fair value of respective assets on the date of acquisition.
+Customer contracts are amortised based on their useful life.

 e.
 Investment in subsidiaries, associates and joint ventures

 A subsidiary is an entity over which the Group has control.
 The Group controls an investee when it is exposed to, or has rights to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.